aeciopires/helm-watchdog-pod-delete/README.md

 Helm chart to delete pods with errors

-See more informations in [charts/helm-watchdog-pod-delete/README.md](charts/helm-watchdog-pod-delete/README.md)
+See more information in [charts/helm-watchdog-pod-delete/README.md](charts/helm-watchdog-pod-delete/README.md)

 ## Contributing